-Conceptual Design: The proposal must include a full statement of the science goals and sufficient technical detail to appropriately review the project.
-The associated disciplinary program will review the scientific merit on a competitive basis that includes the potential cost to the program of conducting the experiment that would be enabled by the instrumentation.
+Conceptual Design: The proposal review process will review the scientific merit on a competitive basis that includes the potential cost to the program of conducting the experiment that would be enabled by the instrumentation.
 The program may seek additional reviews to evaluate the technical scope and costs at a level commensurate with conceptual design.

 Preliminary Design: The review at this stage will focus on project-related aspects such as budgets and project management, and will evaluate, as appropriate to this level, a Project Execution Plan (PEP) describing how the project will be managed, the scope in a Work Breakdown Structure (WBS) format along with a WBS dictionary, the budget estimate and basis of estimate for each WBS element, and the risk or uncertainty in the budget estimate accompanied by the methodology for risk and budget contingency estimation.
-A resource-loaded schedule is also required in order to support the proposed construction funding profile.

-Final Design: The review at this stage will focus on reliability of costs and technical readiness, as evidenced by the following.
-At this stage, the instrumentation proposal demonstrates that enabling R&D is completed, and that bid packages for major contracts or acquisitions have been completed.
-The fabrication budget estimate is refined so that it is based substantially on externally provided information rather than internal engineering estimates (vendor quotes, budgetary estimates, etc.) Key staff members needed to manage construction activities are recruited and ready to commence fabrication.
-Commitments from external partners in the activity are confirmed.
-The largest and most complex projects (with total fabrication costs exceeding \$10M) will be required to provide Earned Value Management reporting during construction, and should prepare an Earned Value Management System during this phase in readiness for fabrication.
+Final Design: The review at this stage will focus on reliability of costs and technical readiness, as evidenced by the following; the instrumentation proposal demonstrates that enabling R&D is completed, and that bid packages for major contracts or acquisitions have been completed; the fabrication budget estimate is refined so that it is based substantially on externally provided information rather than internal engineering estimates (vendor quotes, budgetary estimates, etc.); key staff members needed to manage construction activities are recruited and ready to commence fabrication; and commitments from external partners in the activity are confirmed.